saulo-chaves/MHT_MET_MM/README.md

-# Application of linear mixed models for multi-harvest trials and multi-environment trials analyses in perennial plant breeding
+# Application of linear mixed models for multiple harvests-sites trials analyses in perennial plant breeding

 This page's data and R scripts refer to the paper (In Review).
 Feel free to use it and contact me if there are any issues.